 Many generations of Swartvlei campers endured arduous journeys driving their beasts of burden hitched to ox wagons and scotch carts while having to negotiate rutted gravel roads, deep sandy tracks over dunes and through drifts and finally, the tidal river of the Swartvlei, in order to spend their Christmas break at this campsite.
 Although many had big families, the nature of the terrain and the difficulties of communication meant people lived isolated lives, so this was an important time for creating a much needed sense of community.

-From the late 1800s until the National Road was completed in 1951, the ox wagon was the main means of transport for farmers and their families.
+From the early 1800s until the National Road was completed in 1951, the ox wagon was the main means of transport for farmers and their families.

 The Robertsons were one of these large families of Swartvlei campers that valued the annual break from the rigorous demands of farm life.
 Ritley Robinson's family came from Ruigtevlei with his brother, Clem (Clarence) from Karatara and his wife Nellie (Booysen) and their children.
 They stayed in relative comfort in Ridley's double-storie house built of Yellowwood at the "nekkies", a place where a break in the dune field occurred, so that the house, overlooked the campsite and the ocean.
 Most of the families however, preferred to camp in bell or big marquee tents at the water's edge.